jholdstock/Decred-Bug-Bounty-Proposal/2019/Scope_Rules.md

 **Reminders:**

     Almost all of decred's projects can be run locally and reproduction instruction are available on github.
 We strongly recommend you to do this.

+    Always check the "issues" in github of a project to avoid a duplicate report

     Use the testnet when possible.